Azure/fleet/README.md

 ### 9. Cleanup

-Delete the resource group under which every was created.
+Delete the resource group under which every resource was created.
 This might take some time.

 ## Code of Conduct